matteosister/PygmentsElephantBundle/README.md

 ##Requirements

-symfony2
+* symfony2
-pygments on your command line
+* [pygments](http://pygments.org/) on your command line

-on linux you can do
+to install pygments on linux you can do

 ```bash
 $ easy_install pygments